clearlinux/cloud-native-setup/clr-k8s-examples/README.md

 There are different flavors to install, run `./create_stack.sh help` to get more information.

+> NOTE: Before running [`create_stack.sh`](create_stack.sh) script, make sure to export the necessary environment variables if needed to be changed.
+By default it will use `CLRK8S_CNI` to be canal, and `CLRK8S_RUNNER` to be crio.
+Cilium is tested only in the Vagrant.

 ```bash
 # default shows help
 ./create_stack.sh <subcommand>